History of Sex in Cinema:

 Bilitis (1977, Fr.)

-Photographer and "master of erotica" director David Hamilton's (with his directorial film debut) film was composed of soft-focus, photographic quality images of sexual awakening.
+Photographer and "master of erotica" director David Hamilton's (with his directorial film debut) romantic drama was composed of soft-focus, photographic quality images of sexual awakening.

 This pseudo-artistic film with a soundtrack by Francis Lai was a coming-of-age story that was based upon Chansons de Bilitis by Pierre Louys.